American Express, Cambridge Associates and Other Finance Professionals

 - Peter W. Atwater ‘83, founder of Financial Insyghts, LLC

-- Brian Hiestand, Chief Investment Officer of the College of William & Mary Foundation
+- Brian Hiestand, Chief Investment Officer of the William & Mary Foundation

 - David J. Jallits, Head of Global Investment Research and a Managing Director at Cambridge Associates